Kyiro/skinswap-generator/README.md

 # Fortnite Skin Swap Generator
 Automatically generates CP swap codes.
 That should work perfectly
 # TODO
- - [ ] Fix other skins than the default skin crashing when you play a second game
+ 1. [x] Fix other skins than the default skin crashing when you play a second game
- - [ ] Maybe port it to something else than Python
+ 2. [ ] Maybe port it to something else than Python
- - [ ] Make a Youtube Tutorial for it
+ 3. [ ] Make a Youtube Tutorial for it
- - [ ] Clean up the code
+ 4. [ ] Clean up the code
-# Where is everything located?
-- Id - Packchunk-0
-- Bodies - Packchunk10_s8
-- Head - packchunk10_s9
-- Hat - Packchunk10_s9
-- FaceAcc - Packchunk10_s9

-**Thanks to Aqua Plays for making this list!
-(NOTE: Locations of these items often change!)**
+# How to use it?
+ 1. Install Python (Make sure you add it to PATH)
+ 2. Clone the repo
+ 3. Run modules.bat
+ 4. Open start.bat to start the script
+ 5. When it's done generating.
+You should see an output.txt file which has the generated skin swap "code"